Hostpug/WHMCS-Zoho-Books/README.md

 3. You will be redirected to Zoho to grant permissions.
 Upon approval, you will be returned to the WHMCS dashboard, and your connection status will display as "Connected".

 ### 2. Item Mapping
-The module must know which Zoho Books Items correspond to your WHMCS products and fees.
+Before invoices can be synced, the module requires a precise mapping between your WHMCS product categories and your Zoho Books inventory/service items.

+**Important Prerequisite:** You must first log in to your Zoho Books dashboard and manually create a generic Item for each product category you sell (e.g., "Shared Hosting", "Domain Registration", "Late Fee").

+Once the items exist in Zoho Books:
-1. Navigate to the **Setup** tab within the module.
+1. Navigate to the **Setup** tab within the WHMCS module.
 2. Ensure your Organization ID is selected.
-3. Map the default Zoho Item IDs for each category (Shared Hosting, Reseller Hosting, Domains, Late Fees, Handling Fees, etc.).
+3. Enter the corresponding **Zoho Item ID** for each category block provided in the settings.
 4. Click **Save Settings**.

-*Note: You must create these items manually in Zoho Books first to obtain their Item IDs.*

 ## Usage Guide